ivicajerkovic/Simple-Regression-Automation-Framework/README.md

   - Number of tests failed.
   - Percentage of passed and failed tests.
   - Detailed log of each command executed, its result, and associated messages.

-The report will be saved in the `outputs` directory with a filename provided by the user when invoking the `writeReportToOutputs` function.

-## Execution:

-1. The script reads a configuration file (`config.json`) for certain parameters like if it should run headlessly and if it needs to use a proxy.

-2. The main function `runCommandFiles` processes each command file listed in the provided `inputFilename`.
-Each line in the input file should be a path to a command file.

-3. The `processCommandFile` function reads a command file and executes each line/command using Puppeteer.

-4. Commands supported include browser actions like `open`, `observe`, `click`, `wait`, `input`, `submit`, and more.

-5. Each executed command gets logged in the console, and its result (success/failure) is recorded.

-6. After all command files have been processed, the script prints a summary of the test results to the console and generates an HTML report.